In Brief

 The Throne You've Been Sitting On

-When you prayed expecting an answer on your timeline, you were sitting on the throne.
+When you prayed expecting an answer on your timeline — God picking up on the first ring, explaining His reasoning, resolving the matter within the week — you were sitting on the throne.
 You were determining when, where, and how God should respond.
-That's not prayer.
-That's tyranny dressed up in religious language.
+That is the throne talking, dressed up in religious language.

 A God who only speaks when you call, who only shows up when you schedule Him, who only reveals Himself when you demand proof — that's not God.
 That's a genie.
 That's you trying to control the infinite.